Arrange Master Documentation

 - Clicking

-Arrangeagain will re-apply the layout with any new settings you've chosen. - Clicking
+Arrangeagain will recalculate the layout with new settings instantly. - Clicking

 Grid Layout

-This method arranges items in a structured, uniform grid.
-It is perfect for organizing icon sets, creating charts, or generating complex patterns.
+This method arranges items in a structured, uniform grid based on their bounding boxes.
+It is used for organizing icon sets or generating patterns.

 Standard Settings: